Search Railroad Sites For: Google Custom Search

 Fredericksburg Station Needs Amtrak Information, More Parking, and Traffic Enforcement, Say Rail Passengers

 Finally, the organization wants Amtrak to install a system that informs passengers about delays and indicates which platform a train will use.
-“Amtrak passengers never know which track their train will be on,” said Dunham.
-“The need to go down, under, and up to the other platform is a major inconvenience and must be causing train delays too.”
-VRE said it has approached Amtrak about including Amtrak information in the audio and scrolling-text displays at the station.
+Most Amtrak arrivals are preceded by an announcement as to which track the train will be on, but if people are on the wrong platform, they still need to go down, under, and up to the other platform.

 Virginia Assn. of Railway Patrons Station Access Study: Fredericksburg, VA